trevorstepp/practice/README.md

 # Practice
+# Description
-Code practice and code from project tutorials
+This repository is for code from online tutorials and projects